TylerTemp/SaintsField/README.md

 It can also specify if you want to skip the hidden fields (hidden by `ShowIf`, `HideIf`.
 Not work for `LayoutShowIf`, `LayoutHideIf`)

 This tool is very simple, and will get more update in the future.

+See [Auto Runner example code](https://github.com/TylerTemp/SaintsField/blob/master/Editor/AutoRunner/AutoRunnerTemplate.cs) to learn how to make a quick auto runner for a specific group of assets.

 [![video](https://github.com/user-attachments/assets/bf5e7b7a-c15c-4fa4-92b9-53621d41ccb4)](https://github.com/user-attachments/assets/76683bc3-cfea-4952-9377-788e02d7e075)